BigDataMalaysia/MYGovDataSet/README.md

 MYGovDataSet
 ============

+**Note:** This project is not directly affiliated with the Malaysian government in any way.

-The aim of this project is to track the development of data.gov.my.
+The aim of this project is to track the development of [data.gov.my](http://data.gov.my).
 The sort of functions envisioned include:

-* Tracking viewcount trends - what datasets are popular?
+* Tracking viewcount trends - Which datasets are popular?
-* Tracking asset types - how quickly are we moving away from PDFs towards CSVs?
+* Tracking asset types - Are we moving away from PDFs towards CSVs?
-* Data custodian activity - how often are data sets updated?
+* Data custodian activity - How often are data sets updated?
 Which ministries are actively pushing out more datasets?